 The recipe that follows is how I like to make mine, and we just love them.

-Let’s talk about how we make Yakisoba Noodles, shall we?
+Let's talk about how to make Yakisoba Noodles, shall we?

 Yakisoba Noodles Ingredients